USG-ENTERPRISE-DEPARTMENT/HR-MANAGER/Client/README.md

   schema, mirror the change in the Postgres schema** (or regenerate it from `schema.prisma`).
 - Runtime schema/DDL patches (`safeAlter`, some seed scripts) are MySQL-specific and are skipped automatically on Postgres — the tables already exist from `prisma db push`.
+- **Manual migrations.** Some schema changes are shipped as hand-written SQL in `Server/src/prisma/manual-migrations/` with a `*.mysql.sql` and a `*.postgres.sql` variant each (e.g. `pccodes.*.sql`, `codelist_cuid_to_int.postgres.sql`).
+On an existing database, apply the variant matching your provider.
+Fresh installs get these via `prisma db push` from the current schema, so they only matter when upgrading a database that already has data.

 ## 5. Set up the client (`Client/`)